burhanb99/hyperquicksort-openmp/README.md

 # Parallel in memory implementation of hyperquicksort / hypercubequicksort algorithm.

-## If the heap/stack memory is exceeded, segfault is returned.
+If the heap/stack memory is exceeded, segfault is returned.<br />

-## If you have any suggestions/improvisations/bugs please add a PR or create an issue
+If you have any suggestions/improvisations/bugs please add a PR or create an issue<br />

 Build from source:<br />
 `g++ random_array_generator.cpp -o random`